 There are just so many things that you can experience and enjoy while you are visiting the beautiful and historic village of Sandsend near Whitby.

 Many years ago, Sandsend and East Row were separate villages that were later joined after additional cottages were created for the workers within the alum industry.
 The village was also supported primarily by tourism that is drawn to the Whitby, Redcar and Middlesbrough Union Railway year after year.
-Sandsend railway station was the local station that was opened in 1883 and closed almost 100 years later in 1958.
+Sandsend railway station was the local station that was opened in 1883 and closed 75 years later in 1958.

 One of the most popular places to go and experience while you are in Sandsend is of course the beach.
 By day, it is the beach that is really appealing.
 When the tide goes out, the kids will love exploring the rock pools for signs of life.
 Even at sunset and beyond, Sandsend beach is a lovely place for a stroll.
 View more Whitby beaches here.

-Fossil Hunting On The Beach
+Try Fossil Hunting

 Fossils are regularly found at Sandsend beach and it is fun to guess what each fossil was as a living being.
 Sandsend beach and the surrounding area has been a regular haunt for archaeologists and palaeontologists from different parts of the world because of not only the fossils but also historical artefacts that have been found over the years.